Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 - It would be nice to meet you.

-When visiting an institution, office, office, when there is a conversation with an official and it is necessary for him to introduce himself, the following formulas are used:
+When visiting an institution, office, office, when you have a conversation with an official and you need to introduce yourself to him, the following formulas are used:

 - Allow me to introduce myself.